-We will receive net proceeds of approximately \$99.6 million from the sale of the 4,000,000 common units in this offering (including the net capital contribution of \$2.0 million from our general partner to maintain its 2% general partner interest) after deducting underwriting discounts, commissions and estimated offering expenses payable by us.
-If the underwriter exercises its over-allotment option in full, we will receive net proceeds of approximately \$114.6 million, including a proportionate net capital contribution of \$2.3 million from our general partner.
-We will use the net proceeds of this offering to temporarily reduce borrowings outstanding under our multi-year revolving credit facility was incurred for working capital purposes, capital expenditures and business combinations.
+We expect to receive aggregate net proceeds of approximately \$495.7 million from the sale of the notes to the underwriters after deducting discounts and estimated offering expenses payable by us.
+We will use the net proceeds of this offering to temporarily reduce borrowings outstanding under our multi-year revolving credit facility and for general partnership purposes, including capital expenditures and acquisitions.
+In general, our indebtedness under the multi-year revolving credit facility was incurred for working capital purposes, capital expenditures and business combinations.
 Amounts repaid under our multi-year revolving credit facility may be reborrowed from time to time for acquisitions, capital expenditures and other general partnership purposes.
-An affiliate of the underwriter is a lender under our multi-year revolving credit facility and, as such, will receive its share of any repayment of amounts outstanding under this facility.
+Affiliates of each of the underwriters are lenders under our multi-year revolving credit facility and, as such, will receive their respective share of any repayment of amounts outstanding under this facility.

-As of November 29, 2005, we had \$610.0 million of borrowings outstanding under our multi-year revolving credit facility that bears interest at a variable rate, which is currently approximately 4.8% per annum.
-Our multi-year revolving credit facility matures in October 2010.
+As of April 30, 2005, we had \$380.0 million of borrowings outstanding under our multi-year revolving credit facility that bear interest at a rate of approximately 3.8% per annum.
+Our multi-year revolving credit facility matures in September 2009.